 How much does a consultation cost?
 And how much does it save?

-A single consultation starts at $330 inc GST (Brisbane metro), which includes travel to and from your home plus a two hour consultation.
+A single consultation starts at $385 inc GST (Brisbane metro), which includes travel to and from your home plus a two hour consultation.
+Any additional time needed is charged at $66 inc GST per half hour block.
+Weekend consultations attract a 20% surcharge.

-Hourly rates for projects vary according to the number of hours worked, and range from $99-$132/hour inc GST.
+Hourly rates for projects vary according to the number of hours worked, and range from $110-$132/hour inc GST.

 Gary Hamer Interior Design provides trade discounts to offset professional fees where available.
 In some cases, the savings on purchases can outweigh the fees.

 These savings are made through many mainstream retail stores, where designers obtain trade discounts.
 We can also access trade agencies not available to the general public.

 An often overlooked saving is the ability of a designer to help clients avoid making costly mistakes.
 Good design is as much about helping people avoid mistakes as it is about creating!

 Booking a consultation